 From working for a series of down-and-dirty start-ups just after college, to being a self-employed author and business consultant, I’ve spent a couple decades as a small business geek.
-My books include The Women’s Small Business Start-Up Kit (2nd edition, 2012), The Small Business Start-Up Kit (7th edition, 2012), The Small Business Start-Up Kit for California (9th edition, 2012) and Starting & Building a Nonprofit (4th edition, 2011), all published by Nolo.
+My books include The Women’s Small Business Start-Up Kit, The Small Business Start-Up Kit, The Small Business Start-Up Kit for California and Starting & Building a Nonprofit, all published by Nolo.

 After a few years at Nolo, I transitioned to full-time self-employment in 2001.
 Besides continuing to write books and other resources for Nolo, I own and run a small firm, P-Brain Media, that provides editorial and communications services to businesses and nonprofits.
-I also teach entrepreneurship courses at a wonderful nonprofit in Albuquerque, WESST (for Women’s Economic Self-Sufficiency Team), whose mission is to alleviate poverty by facilitating entrepreneurship among women and minorities in the state of New Mexico.
+I spent several years teaching entrepreneurship courses at a wonderful nonprofit in Albuquerque, WESST (for Women’s Economic Self-Sufficiency Team), whose mission is to alleviate poverty by facilitating entrepreneurship among women and minorities in the state of New Mexico.
 I’m a huge fan of local, independent businesses and in 2003 I co-founded the Albuquerque Independent Business Alliance.

 For me, the best part of self-employment is freedom—including freedom to organize my days as I see fit, and creative freedom to execute my ideas, my way.
 And as much as I like my work, I love the freedom to put work to the side whenever that’s feasible.
-I’ve got too many interests and always seem to have some harebrained project underway, from making meatloaf sushi to shooting short films about alcoholic potatoes with my husband.
-I accidentally started my first band The Moist Towelettes at the age of 40 and am currently developing a new band, Peri & the FAQs.
-I have an amazing-supportive-foxy husband and two awe-inspiring little kids, so I definitely feel like one lucky, blessed soul.
+I’ve got too many interests and always seem to have some harebrained project underway, from making meatloaf sushi to shooting short films about alcoholic potatoes with my husband Turtle O’Toole.
+I accidentally started my first band The Moist Towelettes at the age of 40 with Turtle, and since then have played in a number of bands including my own downer-country project, Peri & the FAQs.
+I feel incredibly lucky to have as supportive a husband/partner in crime as I do with Turtle, and our two awe-inspiring little kids keep me inspired every day.